naXa777/liferay-portlet-spring-mvc-app/README.md

 Deploy
 ------
 If you're using Liferay Portal with Tomcat, copy the war to the deploy directory and wait for Liferay to deploy it.
-After successful deploy you should be able to find the porlet under Sample category.
+After successful deploy you should be able to find the portlet under Sample category.

 ```
 $ cp target/portlet-demo-1.0.war $LIFERAY_HOME/deploy/